 We endeavour to work with families to make sure that any problems or circumstances which may lead or be leading to poor attendance are given the right attention and appropriate support.
 In the rare cases where there is a justifiable reason for a student’s low attendance, it is expected that the parent/carer will engage and communicate proactively with us providing clear information and explaining the reason for the persistent absence.
 We have a range of flexible and supportive options available to our students with specific needs in order to help them attend and therefore not miss out on their education.

-For support and guidance concerning attendance please contact the relevant Assistant Head of Year.
+For support and guidance concerning attendance please contact Mrs Slade, Attendance and Family Liaison Officer in the first instance, or the relevant Assistant Head of Year.

 |Miss A McCormack||Assistant Head of Year - Year 7||01892 603000 ext 226, email@example.com|

 |Mrs D Carne||Assistant Head of Year - Year 8||01892 603000 ext 249, firstname.lastname@example.org|